 If you suffer with insomnia, L-theanine could help you to fall asleep faster and stay asleep for longer.
 Research has shown that L-theanine can help to promote the relaxation necessary for a good night’s sleep.

 Nootropics can help to support a whole host of areas of physical and mental wellbeing and can be taken either preventatively or as a cure for a number of ailments and health complaints.
 Nootropics are a great addition to your supplement regime at any age, but become all the more vital as you get older.
-Nootropics can play an important and integral role in reducing symptoms associated with the menopause , for example.
+Nootropics can play an important and integral role in reducing symptoms associated with the menopause and perimenopause, for example.

-LYMA’s formula contains eight patented ingredients that are clinically-proven to support the brain and body during times of stress.
+LYMA’s formula contains patented ingredients that are clinically-proven to support the brain and body during times of stress.
 Supplementing daily with LYMA can lead to improved mood, a more positive outlook and a sense of thriving - not merely surviving - through business and uncertainty.
 We understand that times are anxious and stress is rife, and we believe that you deserve nothing better than to feel your best.
 That’s where LYMA comes in.